dackst/nayuta/notes.md

   * Ordene -> Ordeen
     * more Arabic: https://en.wikipedia.org/wiki/Ad-Din, https://en.wikipedia.org/wiki/Din_(Arabic)
     * less ambiguous English pronunciation than *din*, which is unlikely to match Japanese (or likely Arabic) pronunciation, e.g. *Alad**din*** vs *alāʾad-**dīn***. *dene* is also ambiguous (Or-deh-neh?)
-    * Japanese pronunciation matches [Ordine's](https://kiseki.fandom.com/wiki/Ordine) English pronunciation, but not its Japanese pronunciation
+    * Japanese pronunciation matches [Ordine's](https://kiseki.fandom.com/wiki/Ordine) English pronunciation, but not Ordine's Japanese pronunciation
 * Dr. Volans -> Professor Volans

 3/4 of the wardens now (alongside Algol) directly refer to astronomical objects (they all do if you consider Nemeas to reference the Nemean Lion, which is associated with the constellation Leo)